kiron/language-test-android-server/README.md

 ## Build

-* In the project's root directory run Maven `mvn package`
+* In the project's root directory run Maven `mvn package` (or run Maven via your IDE)
 * The build will produce a java archive `language-assessment-server-X.Y.Z.jar` in the `target` directory

 ## Deployment